wearetechnative/terraform-aws-organization-backup/README.md

 │
 ╵

+Sometimes it looks like AWS Backup is not working but it simply could take hours(!) before something happens.

+Enable AWS EventBridge rules on `aws.backup` to closely monitor events and issues since you can also see CloudTrail events.

 ## Usage

 To use this module see the ./examples directory for the 2 main workflows.

+*ALWAYS* make sure you see your resources in 'Protected Resources' before assuming that the backup plan is correctly configured.

 <!-- BEGIN_TF_DOCS -->
 <!-- END_TF_DOCS -->